Royal Raven Card

 Scoring

-- The first team to reach 300 points wins the game.
+• The first team to reach the target score wins the game.

 Shooting the Bird